jslater89/shooting-sports-analyst/README.md

 ## Future Features

-* Clickable score rows to show a popup scorecard.
 * 'What-If' editing.
 * Simple query language for search box ("open AND d OR limited AND c").